Annyv2/pythonapi-javascript-sample/README.md

 ### Running the example
 In order to run the example you need to have `python` and `pip` installed.

 You also need to set your Auth0 Domain and the API's audience as environment variables with the following names respectively: `AUTH0_DOMAIN` and `API_ID`, which is the audience of your API.
-You can find an example in the `env.example` file.
+You can find an example in the `.env` file.

-For that, if you just create a file named `.env` in the directory and set the values like the following, the app will just work:

 ```bash
 # .env file